 The Almost Final Word

 One final word on pearls.
-If your pearl is older, has a thinner layer of nacre or has been a bit beat up, consider replacing your pearl or pearls at the time of the repair.
+If your pearl is older, has a thinner layer of nacre (the shiny layer, like tooth enamel that the oyster deposits on the nucleus) or has been a bit beat up, consider replacing your pearl or pearls at the time of the repair.

 Older or worn pearls are also at more risk of being damaged in the removal process before sizing.
-No matter how great your jeweler is, there is some risk in the pearl removal.
+No matter how great your jeweler is, there is some risk in the pearl removal step.

 What's the Takeaway Message Here?